Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 Vanguard FTSE Canadian High Dividend Yield Index ETF (VDY)

-VDY is a Vanguard Canada ETF that was established in 2012 and trades on the Toronto Stock Exchange.
-It is a passively managed fund that is designed to track the FTSE Canadian High Dividend Yield Index.
+VDY is a Vanguard Canada ETF established in 2012 that trades on the Toronto Stock Exchange.
+It is a passively managed fund designed to track the FTSE Canadian High Dividend Yield Index.

 VDY is focused on long-term capital growth through dividend reinvestment and equity growth.